North Star Coffee Roasters

 North Star Coffee Roasters produce some of the most unique and varied coffee that I have ever tasted.
-North Star are based in Leeds and pride themselves in producing high quality Arabica coffees.
-Their high quality coffee earned them a place in the Northern Independent Coffee Guide 2016, just three years after they were established.
+The roastery is based in Leeds and pride themselves in producing high quality Arabica coffees.
+They earned a place in the Northern Independent Coffee Guide 2106 due to their commitment to speciality grade coffee.

 North Star currently have seven coffees on offer.
-However, as coffees are chosen in accordance with their freshness and season, this may change as North Star endeavour to only sell coffee at its best.
+However, as coffees are chosen in accordance with their freshness and season, the selection of coffees are subject to change.
 This philosophy is one that contradicts the general trend in the food and drink industry as more and more products are being treated so that they can be sold year round.
-However, the coffee distributed by North Star is fresh, not treated nor preserved and to this extent the quality of their coffee is optimal every time.
+However, the coffee distributed by North Star is fresh, not treated nor preserved and to this extent, the quality of their coffee is optimal every time.
 From a consumer perspective, this commitment is both refreshing and liberating as different coffees are available at different times of the year giving coffee drinkers the opportunity to try new blends and single origin coffees when they are in season.

 I made two cups of Czar Street in succession, one with milk, one without.
 As a result of the complex flavour profile, I preferred the coffee when made without adding milk.
-Without milk, the flavour of the coffee isn’t obscured and both the marzipan and more fruity notes are free to develop unhindered.
-Czar Street is not a coffee to gulp down first thing in a morning for an extra caffeine kick; it is a coffee to be savoured.
+Without milk, the flavour of the coffee is bolder and both the marzipan and more fruity notes are free to develop unhindered.
+Czar Street is not a coffee to gulp down first thing in a morning for an extra caffeine kick; it is a coffee you should savour.

-Although I have only discovered North Star in recent months, their coffee was an instant hit with me.
+Although I have only discovered North Star in recent months, their coffee made an instant impression.
 When bought for use at home, North Star’s coffee retails between £5.50 and £8.50 for a 250g bag.
-A bag of North Star is a real treat and is well worth the cost, the quality coffee they produce guarantee that you will get value for money no matter how you like your morning brew.
+A bag of North Star is a real treat and is well worth the cost.
+The quality coffee they produce guarantee that you will get value for money no matter how you like your morning brew.